REEEYZ/legendary-robot/proposal.md

 4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.
+Use text menus or a simple graphic user interface. a GUI and some details calendar days events and details

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+1 events
+2 calendar
+3 CalendarGUI
+4 Main
+5 Test

 Name each interface or class and briefly describe its function or purpose.

+Event class (store time, name, details)
+Calendar class(store all of the events data structure) CalendarGUI (contains the GUI)
+Main (the main part)
+Test (Test teh functionailty)

 ## Edit and Submit this file and any figures referenced by this document.